Apply for Bachelor of Multidisciplinary Science

 Bachelor degree

-Gain the knowledge and skills of multiple science disciplines that are increasingly important for addressing environmental and industry issues.
+Gain the expertise of multiple science disciplines that are increasingly important for addressing environmental and industry issues.

 Course outline